Chapter 7 : Plans

 Hermione hesitated and then leaned her head back so that it was rested just beside Theo’s shoulder.

-“This argument isn’t over,” she murmured, closing her eyes.
+“This argument isn’t over,” she murmured, yawning and closing her eyes.

 “Oh, I know,” Theo replied quietly.
 He glanced down at his partner.
 As she drifted to sleep, her head slid down to rest on his shoulder.
 Theo smiled and closed his own eyes, perfectly fine with waiting for a few minutes to wake Hermione up.

 The next day was Thursday, and with it came the stress of classes and a Potions assessment that Hermione had been studying for all week.